BJOG Editors’ Disclosures of Interests

 Emma Crosbie has received funding from the NIHR, Cancer Research UK, University of Manchester, Joseph Starkey Clinical Research Fund and other charitable funding streams.
 She was paid a small honorarium to serve as an advisor on HPV vaccines for GSK in 2010 and was sponsored by GSK to attend the EUROGIN and International HPV conferences in 2011.

-During the last three years Stergios K. Doumouchtsis has received sponsorship by Astellas and Pfizer for participation in meetings and conferences.
+Since 2011 Stergios K. Doumouchtsis has received sponsorship by Astellas, Pfizer and Speciality European Pharma for participation in meetings and conferences.

 Donald Dudley has no ‘disclosure of interests’ to report.